 Butterfly Valley & Faralya

-Tucked away on the Yedi Burun (Seven Capes) coast a dozen kilometres from Ölüdeniz is the village of Faralya, also called Uzunyurt.
+Tucked away on the Yedi Burun (Seven Capes) coast 12km from Ölüdeniz is the village of Faralya, also called Uzunyurt.
 Below it is the paradise-found of Butterfly Valley, with a fine beach and some lovely walks through a lush gorge.
 It is home to the unique Jersey tiger butterfly, from which it takes its name.